efsalvarenga/arrival_pcs/arrival/abridged.md

 - The Glasrath Champions speak with them and learn that Prompt has lived for millions of years.
 - Prompt has battled outsiders and was one of heavens invaders.
 - The Turnskull follow Loquiroth
+- They have their advanced post in the Forge, to the west

 ![|400](https://i.imgur.com/HwUqtc9.png)